Is Acupuncture Safe?

 How Many Treatments Will I Need?

 The frequency, length, and number of visits vary from each individual, it depends on the duration, severity, and nature of your complaint, so there is no set number of treatments.
-Usually it involves a series of weekly or bi-weekly treatments in an outpatient setting.
-During an initial visit, you will have a consultation with your Acupuncture Physician, to discuss your conditions and offer a better guide as to the length and amount of treatments you may need.
+Usually it involves a series of twice a week, weekly or bi-weekly treatments in an outpatient setting.
+However, missing more than two weeks of acupuncture during treatment of chronic conditions, will set your results back (virtually starting over from square one).

 What is Cupping Therapy?